saintego/nostr-post/examples/basic/README.md

 - **Live Updates** when creating posts

 **Try it:**

 1. Click "Connect with Nostr" and sign in
-2. Create a post using the composer
+2. Write your post in the composer
-3. See your post appear in the feed
+3. Submit and see your post appear in the feed
 4. Search through your posts

-### 2. Manifest Creator (`/manifest-creator.html`)

-An interactive tool for designing and testing manifests:

-- **Visual Builder** - Create manifests with a GUI
-- **JSON Editor** - Edit manifest JSON directly
-- **Examples** - Pre-built manifest templates
-- **Live Preview** - See your form render in real-time
-- **Export** - Download or copy your manifest

-**Try it:**
-1. Start with an example (Simple Post, Review, Article)
-2. Customize fields and settings
-3. See the live preview update
+5. See the live preview update
-4. Export your manifest JSON
+6. Export your manifest JSON

 ## 🏗️ Architecture